ABOUT LISA NEWMAN-POLK

 Lisa has a Master's in Social Work and is a licensed certified social worker (LCSW) with clinical experience treating addiction and other mental health disorders as an outpatient therapist and as a mental health professional at the men’s maximum security prison in Massachusetts.

 In addition to her work in the courtroom, Lisa is a strong advocate for criminal justice reform as it relates to the “war on drugs” and prisoners’ rights.
-Lisa has provided her expertise as a guest speaker on WBUR, and has been a presenter and panelist at numerous forums and conferences.
-She has also testified at the State House on criminal justice and prison-related issues.
+Lisa has provided her expertise as a guest speaker on WBUR, and has been a presenter and panelist at numerous forums and conferences, as well as testified at the State House on criminal justice and prison-related issues.
 Lisa is on the Board of Directors for Prisoners’ Legal Services, and is an active member of the Middlesex Defense Attorneys and the Massachusetts’s chapter of the National Association of Social Workers’ criminal justice group.